anna-ringwood/cleaning-deduplicating-donor-data/README.md

 The project included 3 phases:
 1. Exploration and Initial Insights
     a.
-01 Import and Explore Data.Rmd
+Import and Explore Data.Rmd
     b.
-02.5 Insights Report 1.Rmd
+Insights Report.Rmd
 2. Combining and/or Removing Duplicate Records
     a.
-04.5 Developing the Deduplicating Process
+Developing the Deduplicating Process
     b.
-06 Finalizing the Deduplicating Process
+Finalizing the Deduplicating Process
 3. Supplementing Data and Presenting Results
     a.
 Final - Bloomerang.Rmd
     b.
 Final - Mailchimp.Rmd